jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 There are times when shutting down the server with **CTRL+C** doesn't do the trick.
 This may be apparent the next time we attempt to start-up the Hugo server.
 For example, the Terminal console may display something to the effect, "Web Server is available at `http://localhost:12345`".

-Here is the scenario that can result in this condition:
+Here is a scenario that can result in this condition:
 1. **CTRL+C** was used to shutdown the Hugo server.
-2. We regained the command prompt and so think the server stopped running
+2. The command prompt returned.
+This gives the impression that the server has stopped running.
-3. Later, we issue the command to start the Hugo server and get the console output, "Web Server is available at `http://localhost:12345`".
+3. At some point later, we issue the command to start the Hugo server.
+Now, "Web Server is available at `http://localhost:12345`" appears in the console output.

-This scenario means that the server did not shutdown as expected with **CTRL+C** and so an error statement was issued and a new server instance was created at port 12345.
+In this scenario the server did not shutdown as expected with **CTRL+C**.
+As a result an error statement was issued and a new server instance was created on port 12345.

     ERROR 2017/12/30 12:18:30 port 1313 already in use, attempting to use an available port Started building sites ...

+{{< note >}}
-For the purposes of this guide, Hugo running at any port other than port 1313 is not desired.
-This is because our Nginx server configuration expects that the Hugo server will be running at port 1313.
-Nginx server block configuration is set to `proxy_pass http://127.0.0.1:1313;`.
+For the purposes of this guide, Hugo running on any port other than port 1313 is not desired because our Nginx server configuration is set to `proxy_pass http://127.0.0.1:1313;`.
+{{< /note >}}

 It is now necessary to shutdown the server running on port 1313.
 Shutting down the process on port 1313 can be done with: